 During a physical exam, your doctor will ask about your symptoms and look for noticeable swelling or lumps on your joints.

-Your doctor may conduct a test in which he or she holds your joint while moving your thumb, with pressure, against your wrist bone.
+Your doctor may adjust the positions of the bones in your wrist joint, pressing on the base of the thumb while rotating the joint slightly.
 If this movement produces a grinding sound, or causes pain or a gritty feeling, it means the cartilage has worn down and the bones are rubbing against each other.

-Imaging techniques can reveal bony projections that grow along the edges of bones (bone spurs), worn-down cartilage and loss of joint space — each indicating the presence of thumb arthritis.
-Your doctor may recommend the following techniques:
+Imaging techniques, usually X-rays, can reveal bony projections that grow along the edges of bones (bone spurs), worn-down cartilage and loss of joint space — each indicating the presence of thumb arthritis.

 Treatments and drugs

 Your doctor may recommend a combination of treatments, including self-care measures, activity modification, splints, medications and physical therapy.
 In early stages, nonsurgical treatments are usually effective.
 In severe cases, surgery may be necessary.